Finite Invariant Sets with Bridging Points in Logistic IFS: Logistic IFS

 \begin{nolinenumbers}

 \end{nolinenumbers}

-For a different pair of $(\alpha, \beta)$, the system exhibits a 3-point toss-and-catch dynamics. \textbf{Figures~\ref{fig:3points},~\ref{fig:3p-tac}} present the corresponding return map and graphical structure of this 3-point toss-and-catch.
-In this case, the attractor consists of a stable fixed point of $g$ and a stable period-2 point of $h$.
+For a different pair of $(\alpha, \beta)$, the system exhibits a 3-point toss-and-catch structure. \textbf{Figures~\ref{fig:3points},~\ref{fig:3p-tac}} present the corresponding return map and graphical structure of this 3-point toss-and-catch.
+In this case, the attractor consists of a stable fixed point of $g$ and points on a stable period-2 orbit of $h$.
 Notably, the components of the toss-and-catch are not limited to invariant sets of the logistic map but also include the bridging point $B$.
-It bridges the periodic points of $f$ and $g$, and complements the network.
-The period 2-point of $h$ is given by
+It bridges the periodic points of $g$ and $h$, and complements the network.
+The period-2 orbit of $h$ is given by

-The following condition (C3) is derived from the geometric relationships among the points in Fig. ~\ref{fig:3p-tac}:
+The following condition (Cond.~3) is derived from the geometric relationships among the points in Fig.~\ref{fig:3p-tac}:

-By solving the Eqs.
-(C3a), (C3b), and (C3c), we obtain the parameter values for which 3-point toss-and-catch occurs:
+By solving the conditions (Cond.~3a), (Cond.~3b), and (Cond.~3c), we obtain the parameter values for which 3-point toss-and-catch occurs:

 Numerically, these values correspond to $(\alpha, \beta) \approx (2.3247 , 3.0796)$.